902d Troop Carrier Group: Activation of 902d Troop Carrier Group

 As a result, the 902d Troop Carrier Group was established at Grenier Air Force Base, New Hampshire on 11 February 1963, as the headquarters for the 732d Troop Carrier Squadron, which had been stationed there since November 1957, when it replaced the 81st Troop Carrier Squadron.
-Along with group headquarters, a Combat Support Squadron, Materiel Squadron and a Tactical Infirmary were organized to support the 732d.
+Along with group headquarters, a combat support squadron, materiel Squadron and a tactical dispensary were organized to support the 732d.